habi/BrukerSkyScanLogfileRuminator/README.md

 *Very* often, the code is adapted from what is shown here, but this is a common baseline I always use.
 The repository contains a `logfiles` subfolder with some examples of log files and is set up in a way that it can be run in Binder, just click the link button at the top.

-Usually, I just add the repository to my other repositories as submodule with
+Usually, I just add the repository to my other repositories as a submodule with
 ````bash
 git submodule add https://github.com/habi/BrukerSkyScanLogfileRuminator
 ````